elementor/elementor-developers-docs/src/hooks/custom-query-filter.md

 ### Show Posts with Multiple Statuses in a Posts Widget

-Use the following to show posts by a specific post statuses.
+Use the following to show posts by specific post statuses:

 NOTE: Using this snippet may result in displaying private data.
 Please use with caution.